Jonathan-Uy/Java-Templates/README.md

 # Java-Templates
 Templates for common data structures and algorithms in competitive programming, written in Java.

+## Matrices

+### Matrix Determinant
+Computes the determinant of an N by N matrix in cubic time.
+Very fast implementation, can compute the determinant of 500 by 500 matrices in under 0.2 seconds.

+### Matrix Exponentation
+For an N by N matrix M, computes M to the exponent of K in O(N^3 logK) time.
+This template is versatile and can be modified to compute Fibonacci numbers, and other linear recurrences  etc.

+## Trees

 ### AAA Tree
 Supports operations on a tree with weighted nodes in logarithmic time.
 While a Euler Tour tree can support subtree operations, and a Link-Cut Tree can support path operations, an AAA Tree can support both simultaneously.
 Unforunately, AAA Trees pay for this with a relatively high constant factor.
 | Operation             | Complexity |